gvwilson/fiction/iffy/index.md

 Iffy dropped the toolbox on the ground and doubled over to catch her breath.
 "No, I'm not aright," she wheezed.
-"I just about got my chomper clocked in a dock jammer!
+"I just about got my chomper clocked back there!
 And what's this?"
 She whacked the toolbox with the toe of her boot, something between a prod and a kick.